JustiNoel/LLM-Prompt-Injection/prompt-shield/README.md

 ## 📄 License

-MIT — Built for the hackathon.
-Use freely.
+MIT — Built for LLM built in Institution.